 - Ensure you have a logical flow of the paragraph.

 Your expression carries the highest mark in English essays in NECO and WAEC.
-This where you put your power of English expression and writing into work.
+This is where you put your power of English expression and writing into work.

 The expression refers to the perfect use of grammar.
 Your expression must also be controlled and the structure of the sentence.

-The good expression will make your essay sound.
+A good expression will make your essay sound.
 It is an act of making your points known in clear words and sentences.
 Don’t be ambiguous.